beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 ## Passing data back from Swift class to React Native

 The final step of this guide will be to pass data from Swift back to React Native.
-For this example whenever the WebView redirects it will pass the URL to React Native.
+For this example whenever the WebView redirects, it will pass the URL to React Native.
 To do this we need to make use of events.

 In our Swift class again: